UHvibe/UHvibe.github.io/index.md

 The Semantic UI theme files are located in [app/client/lib/semantic-ui](https://github.com/ics-software-engineering/meteor-application-template/tree/master/app/client/lib/semantic-ui) directory.
 Because they are located in the client/ directory and not the imports/ directory, they do not need to be explicitly imported to be loaded.
 (Meteor automatically loads all files into the client that are located in the client/ directory).

-Note that the user pages contain a menu fixed to the top of the page, and thus the body element needs to have padding attached to it.
-However, the landing page does not have a menu, and thus no padding should be attached to the body element on that page.
-To accomplish this, the [router](https://github.com/UHvibe/UHvibe/blob/master/app/imports/startup/client/router.js) uses "triggers" to add an remove the appropriate classes from the body element when a page is visited and then left by the user.

 ## Routing

-For display and navigation among its four pages, the application uses [Flow Router](https://github.com/kadirahq/flow-router).
+For display and navigation among its nine pages (Landing Page, Learn More Page, Create Profile Page, Edit Profile Page, User Profile Page, Search Page, Messages Page, Read Message Page, and Send Message Page), the application uses [Flow Router](https://github.com/kadirahq/flow-router).

 Routing is defined in [imports/startup/client/router.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/imports/startup/client/router.js).